 Aaron has a multidisciplinary background in online media, politics, and technology.
 On the side, Aaron is an amateur photographer, private pilot, and pianist.
 He loves pizza, cheeses, and almost anything that can be drunk.
 Born and raised outside of Stillwater, MN, he has called both Saint Paul and Minneapolis home.
 Aaron now lives in Honolulu, Hawai‘i while managing the backend operations of the Heavy Table.
 His personal site is aaronlandry.com.

-Heavy Tablers have written or contributed heavily to books including Minnesota Lunch (James Norton, Susan Pagani, Jill Lewis, Lori Writer, with photography by Katie Cannon, Becca Dilley), Minnesota Farmers Market Cookbook and Eat More Vegetables (Tricia Cornell), The Master Cheesemakers of Wisconsin (James Norton and Becca Dilley), Shefzilla: Conquering Haute Cuisine at Home (with photography by Kate NG Sommers), and Food Lovers’ Guide to the Twin Cities (James Norton).
+Heavy Tablers have written or contributed heavily to books including Minnesota Lunch (James Norton, Susan Pagani, Jill Lewis, Lori Writer, with photography by Katie Cannon, Becca Dilley), Minnesota Farmers Market Cookbook and Eat More Vegetables (Tricia Cornell), Lake Superior Flavors and The Master Cheesemakers of Wisconsin (James Norton and Becca Dilley), Shefzilla: Conquering Haute Cuisine at Home (with photography by Kate NG Sommers), and Food Lovers’ Guide to the Twin Cities (James Norton).
 You can read the first draft of Knife Skills (James Norton’s unpublished culinary serial novel) on this site.